-"My dear Drayton, though," exclaimed Mr. Haymaker, in the interval between the soup and the bluefish, "there is some one here you must know-most charming girl you ever knew in your life, and has set her heart on knowing you.
-We were talking about you this morning-Miss Mary Leithe.
-Lovely name, too; pity ever to change it-he! he!
+"My dear Drayton, though," exclaimed Mr. Haymaker, in the interval between the soup and the bluefish, "there is some one here you must know--most charming girl you ever knew in your life, and has set her heart on knowing you.
+We were talking about you this morning--Miss Mary Leithe.
+Lovely name, too; pity ever to change it--he! he! he!
 Why, you must have seen her about here; has an old aunt, widow of Jim Corwin, who's dead and gone these five years.
 You recognize her, of course?"

-"Not as you describe her," said Mr. Drayton, helping his friend to fish.

 "Oh, the handsomest girl about here; tallish, wavy brown hair, soft brown eyes, the loveliest-shaped eyes in the world, my dear fellow; complexion like a Titian, figure slender yet, but promising.
 A way of giving you her hand that makes you wish she would take your heart," pursued Mr. Haymaker, impetuously filling his mouth with bluefish, during the disposal of which he lost the thread of his harangue.
 Drayton, however, seemed disposed to recover it for him.